kubedb/docs/docs/guides/clickhouse/concepts/clickhouse.md

 Secrets provided by users are not managed by KubeDB, and therefore, won't be modified or garbage collected by the KubeDB operator (version 0.13.0 and higher).

 ### spec.configuration

-`spec.configuration` is an optional field that points to a Secret used to hold custom ClickHouse configuration.
-If not set, KubeDB operator will use default configuration for ClickHouse.
+`spec.configuration` is an optional field that specifies custom configuration for clickhouse cluster.
+It has the following fields:
+- `configuration.secretName` is an optional field that specifies the name of the secret that holds custom configuration files for clickhouse cluster.
+- `configuration.inline` is an optional field that allows you to provide custom configuration directly in the clickhouse object.
 ### spec.clusterTopology

 `spec.clusterTopology` represents the topology configuration for ClickHouse cluster.